lizmat/Sequence-Generator/README.md

 No longer silently ignores values on LHS after Callable
 -------------------------------------------------------

-The original implementation of the `...` would ignore any values **after** a Callable on the LHS, e.g.:
+The original implementation of the `...` operator would ignore any values **after** a Callable on the LHS, e.g.:

     1,2,3, * + 1, 7,8,9 ...
 100;